QuantEcon/python-lecture-sandpit.myst/lectures/imp_sample.md

 However, $h_3$ is evidently a poor importance sampling distribution forpir problem, with a mean estimate far away from $1$ for $T = 20$.

-Notice that evan at $T = 1$, the mean estimate is more biased than using $g$ itself.
+Notice that evan at $T = 1$, the mean estimate with importance sampling is more biased than just sampling with  $g$ itself.

 Thus, our simulations suggest that we would be better off simply using Monte Carlo approximations under $g$ than using $h_3$ as an importance sampling distribution for our problem.